RokoVarano/JS-TODO_list/README.md

 - You can click in your project's name to display it's contents on the yellow side.
 - You can use the Task form to create new Tasks.
 - You can click the 'X' red button to delete a Task or a Project
+- You can click the 'Update Task' Button to edit the corresponding task.
 ### Run tests

 - No tests yet